-This is what the Great Seal mottos would look in Roman square capitals.
-Ancient Romans used the style for official and ceremonial presentation of written matter, as in stone inscriptions.
-For documents, the style is known as Latin book hand.
+Ancient Romans had a style for official and ceremonial presentations of written matter, as in the stone inscription below.
+The style is known as Roman square capitals.
+For documents, the style has the name Latin book hand.

 E PLVRIBVS VNVM

 Ancient Latin had a peculiarity, about the letter shape u.
 In square capitals, telling it from v required reader's knowledge.
 Handwritten, we have the letter u in the word language.
 The Latin name was lingua, and the way to say it was [liηgva], as the speech sound environment was [g] and a low vowel, [a].
 We may compare cuius [kuius].